pete911/aws-vpn/README.md

   - select "upload file" and select file `<region>-aws-vpn-<name>.ovpn` from home directory
   - connect
 - delete VPN `aws-vpn delete` (same as with other commands, region can be provided via `--region` flag)

+## releases

+Releases are published when the new tag is created e.g. `git tag -m "add some feature" v0.0.1 && git push --follow-tags`

 ## debug